 Initial Setup

-For this project I have chosen C++ (C with classes flavor) as the language just because I want to get more comfortable with this language but I could have gone with something different.
+For this project we have chosen C++ (C with classes flavor) as the language just because we want to get more comfortable with this language but we could have gone with something different.

-First thing first.
-I need a platform layer that allows me to render a window and gives me a buffer that is used to render pixels on the window.
+First things first.
+We need a platform layer that allows us to render a window and gives us a buffer that is used to render pixels on the window.

-I’m using MacOS and Clang++ to compile my code.
-But I will add a platform layer for both MacOS and Windows.
+We’re using MacOS and Clang++ to compile our code.
+But we will add a platform layer for both MacOS and Windows.

 MacOS Platform Layer

-I wanted to keep this layer as simple as I’m not interested on this part right now.
-I just want to get started as fast as possible.
-I have a simple Objective-C file that creates a window and draws pixels with a tick function that runs every frame.
+We wanted to keep this layer as simple as we’re not interested on this part right now.
+We just want to get started as fast as possible.
+We have a simple Objective-C file that creates a window and draws pixels with a tick function that runs every frame.

 #import <Cocoa/Cocoa.h>